Alex-Segarra/data_engineering_challenges/bi_data_engineer_challenge/readme.md

 # BI Data Engineer Challenge

-This was part of a challenge issued to me to see if I could run an ETL.
-The stated technologies included python and postgresql - which is what I used.
+This was part of a challenge issued to me to see if I could run an ETL into a star schema with as close to base level python and postgresql as possible.
+The challengers typically leverage Snowflake.
 Lacking the ability to use any sophisticated technologies, I stuck as closely to base level libraries found in any python/Linux distributions (with the exception of psycopg2).

-Please refer to the documents in the "requirements" folder for more information about the specifications.
+* Please refer to the documents in the "requirements" folder for more information about the specifications. *

 ### Requirements
 - Linux Distribution (Ubuntu or Debian)